This Sunglasses Trend Is Set to Be Huge in 2025

-Whether you're ready for their return or dreading it with every fiber of your being, oversize sunglasses are on their way to a monumental comeback, with the brands on everyone's lips right now, from Saint Laurent and Khaite to Phoebe Philo and Tom Ford, putting aside their love for microscopic eyewear in favor of styles of the larger, more shield-like variety.
-And now that their stance on the subject's been solidified on the runways, there's no turning back.
+Whether you're ready for their return or not prepared to commit, oversize sunglasses are on their way to a monumental comeback, with the brands on every fashion person's lips right now (Saint Laurent, Chloé, Chanel, Gucci, etc.) putting aside their affinity for moderate eyewear in favor of styles of the larger variety.
+And now that their stance on the subject's been solidified on the spring 2025 runways, there's no turning back.

 Shop: